Doctors Note Logo

 Why Your Urine Turns Bright Yellow After Taking B-Vitamins

-Taking B-vitamins often makes your urine neon yellow because excess water-soluble vitamins—especially fluorescent riboflavin (B2)—are flushed out, and this change is almost always harmless, showing your body is eliminating what it doesn’t need.
+Taking B-vitamins commonly turns urine bright or neon yellow because riboflavin (vitamin B2) is fluorescent, and your body flushes out excess water-soluble vitamins through urine.
+This color change is almost always harmless and simply means your body is eliminating what it doesn't need.

 answer background